What is GreenEarth?

 - The California Air Resources Board conducted an extensive 18 month review of the health and safety research and ruled that use of D5 in dry cleaning does not pose an adverse health risk for the public.

-- The Government of Canada conducted a thorough review of all the available D5 data and determined that D5 is not considered to be harmful to human health or to the environment.
+- The Government of Canada conducted a thorough review of all the available D5 data and determined that D5 is not considered to be harmful to human health.

-- United Kingdom's UK Environment Agency found D5 to be safe for the air, water and soil as well as for humans.
+- An evaluation by the United Kingdom’s UK Environment Agency concluded that D5 is safe for the air, water and soil as well as for humans.

 - D5 is one of the most extensively studied materials in consumer applications.